 - Avoid talking on your mobile phone while climbing.

 Swimming is the best and the most advisable exercise for a pregnant woman.
-This is because in water, we would only weigh one-tenth of our actually weight.
-Swimming offers the following advantages:
+This is because, in water, we would only weigh one-tenth of our actual weight.
+Swimming offers the following advantages (8):

 - Boosts your power and flexibility.

-- Unlike another exercises that can overheat your body, swimming actually cools your body down.
+- Unlike other exercises that can overheat your body, swimming actually cools your body down.

-- It also helps reduce the swelling of legs and feet during pregnancy.
+- It also helps reduce the swelling of the legs and feet during pregnancy.